turingschool/front-end-curriculum/lessons/module-4/knex-postgres.md

 CREATE DATABASE publications;
 ```

+Create a new directory and cd into it, then run `npm init --yes`.
 Install knex globally and in your project, and pg (postgres) in your project from npm:

 ```
 npm install -g knex